mui/material-ui/docs/pages/blog/building-a-masonry.md

 <img src="/static/blog/building-a-masonry/reactions-to-masonry-request.png" style="display: block; margin: 0 auto;" alt="Reactions to the initial request for masonry component" />
 <br />

-According to the 70 responses to our survey, we learned that, in a masonry, MUI users want to:
+According to the 70 responses to our survey, we learned that, in a masonry, a majority of MUI users want to:

 - display less than 50 items,
 - span multiple columns,